HelenaCGarry/HelenaCanever.github.io/_posts/2022-05-15-Classifying-celestial-objects-with-ML.md

 The following color channels are also removed, as they are highly correlated with each other and another channel:
 `r`, `i`, `z`

-## Training and optiizing the model
+## Training and optimizing the model

 The algorithm chosen for the classification task is XGBoost Classifier.
 Optimization is acheived with a grid search and the parameters of the best performing model are: